 Dr. Mary Dellenbaugh-Losse is an urban researcher, consultant, and author focusing on social inclusion, participation and gender.
-Her work spans a diverse range of topics, including urban commons, cultural & creative industries, intermediate & adaptive reuse of vacant buildings, participation of underrepresented groups, and the political, symbolic, & normative aspects of architecture and urban planning.
+Her current work spans a diverse range of topics, including gender equality in urban policy and planning, inclusive public participation, public-civic cooperation and social innovation in local government, and urban commons.
+In addition, she has also conducted academic research on cultural & creative industries, intermediate & adaptive reuse of vacant buildings and the political, symbolic, & normative aspects of architecture and urban planning.

-She has lectured at the Humboldt-Universität zu Berlin, Freie Universität Berlin, and the Hochschule für Technik und Wirtschaft and is the author and co-editor of several books, including Urban Commons: Moving beyond State and Market, Städtewandel durch Kultur, The Urban Commons Cookbook, and Inventing Berlin: Architecture, Politics and Cultural Memory in the New/Old German Capital Post-1989.
+She has lectured at the Humboldt-Universität zu Berlin and Freie Universität Berlin and is the author and co-editor of several books, including Urban Commons: Moving beyond State and Market, Städtewandel durch Kultur, The Urban Commons Cookbook, and Inventing Berlin: Architecture, Politics and Cultural Memory in the New/Old German Capital Post-1989.
 For in-depth information about individual publications and current and former projects, please see the links above.